Greece › Mykonos › Hotels › Kensho Ornos Review

 - Activities: The hotel features nightly DJs, weekly singers on Sundays, plus special music and culinary events throughout the season.
 The concierge team is happy to arrange any off-site excursions, including tours of Delos, cooking classes, helicopter tours, and more.

-Kensho Ornos Boutique Hotel and Suites – Food and Drink
+Kensho Ornos – Food and Drink

 - Restaurants: Kensho Fine Dining Restaurant – Their multi-award-winning signature restaurant serves 6 to 9-course dinners featuring creative, contemporary Greek and Cretan plates made with local, seasonal ingredients.
 The restaurant features a carefully curated wine list with rare Greek and international bottles selected to pair precisely with the changing menus.
 It offers 2 nightly seatings at 8 pm or 9:30 pm, and is open to the public.
 Reservations required. • Kensho Restaurant – Serves a delicious, all-day menu from noon until midnight with local, Greek favorites for lunch, snacks, and dinner.